wspr/xltxtra/README.txt

   \verb*: now displays visible spaces correctly
   \begin{verbatim*}: ditto

-The following packages are patched (if necessary) to correctly display visible space within various
+- The following packages are patched (where necessary) to correctly display visible space within various
   verbatims: verbatim, moreverb, fancyvrb, listings

-Defines logos \XeTeX and \XeLaTeX via
-Andrew Moschou's metalogo package.

-Defines the dubiously useful commands
+- Defines the dubiously useful commands
      \vfrac - for vulgar fractions with fontspec
      \namedglyph - to access font glyphs by name

 For more information see the documentation xltxtra.pdf.

 ____________
 Change History

+v0.5c:
+    Update internals for fontspec v2.0.
+    (No user-level changes.)

 v0.5b:
     Bug fix for "\LaTeX" when [no-logos] is used.